harshbakshi/netflix_data_analysis_sql_project/README.md

 ![](https://github.com/najirh/netflix_sql_project/blob/main/logo.png)

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
-The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+The purpose of this project is to conduct a thorough examination of Netflix's catalog of movies and TV shows through SQL queries.
+The analysis is designed to explore patterns, trends, and business-relevant insights.
+This README serves as a complete guide covering the project scope, research questions, methodology, insights generated, and final interpretations.

 ## Objectives